- Define entrepreneur and describe the three characteristics of entrepreneurial activity.

 - Competition.
 A lot of people don’t know how to distinguish their business ideas from similar ideas.
 What to do: figure out how to do something cheaper, faster, or better.

-If you’re still interested in going into business for yourself, try to regard such drawbacks as mere obstacles to be overcome by a combination of planning and creative thinking.
+If you’re interested in going into business for yourself, try to regard such drawbacks as mere obstacles to be overcome by a combination of planning, talking to potential customers, and creative thinking.

 Sources of Early-Stage Financing